-Target Area CDBGTarget Area, CDBG Strategy Area, Housing Strategy Area, Citywide

-Goals Supported Public Services

-Needs Addressed Public Services

-Funding CDBG: \$9,500

-Description Program funds will provide emergency housing for homeless families in North Worcester County, including case management and follow up services.
-This amount is available based on prior year resources and PY2024 grant funding.

-Target Date 6/30/2025

-Estimate the number and type of families that will benefit from the proposed activities It is estimated NSFS will screen 200-250 referrals during the year, and expects to serve 7 Fitchburg families in the shelter and emergency services.

-Location Description City of Fitchburg

-Planned Activities The City will continue fostering relationships and providing funding to non-profit partners to end homelessness.
-The CDBG funds will be used to partially pay for the NSFS Operations Manager salary costs.

-11 Project Name Fitchburg Homelessness Prevention Project

-Target Area CDBGTarget Area, CDBG Strategy Area, Housing Strategy Area, Citywide

-Goals Supported Public Services

-Needs Addressed Public Services

-Funding CDBG: \$5,000

-Description Program funds will be used to assist low-income and elderly tenants at risk of eviction or loss of housing subsidy, in order to help prevent homelessness.
-Funds from the Fitchburg CDBG program will allow CLA to continue to assist tenants with eviction cases before their court dates and to represent subsidy program participants threatened with termination from the programs, work that we are unable to prioritize in the absence of dedicated funding.
-This project allows CLA to target specialized housing resources to Fitchburg residents, in an effort to ensure that the City's most vulnerable individuals and families get the legal help they need to prevent homelessness.
-CLA is able to assert legal claims that result in improvement to housing conditions, which has the effect of making the unit more livable for the tenant and also increases the quality of the community housing stock.
-Landlords in eviction cases are often represented by an attorney, making representation of tenants all the more critical.
-Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities The Project will provide legal outreach and advocacy, which will include legal advice and representation, to about 5 Fitchburg households, as well as outreach to and trainings for community providers.
+Location Description City of Fitchburg Planned Activities The City will continue fostering relationships and providing funding to non-profit partners to end homelessness.
+The CDBG funds will be used to partially pay for the NSFS salary costs.
+11 Project Name Fitchburg Homelessness Prevention Project Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Services Needs Addressed Public Services Funding CDBG: \$7,000 Description The project will provide thorough and comprehensive legal outreach and advocacy to Fitchburg's low-income and elderly renters, with the goal of helping them obtain and maintain safe, affordable housing.
+Funds from the Fitchburg CDBG program will allow CLA to continue to assist tenants with eviction cases before their court dates and to represent subsidy program participants threatened with termination from the programs, work that they are unable to prioritize in the absence of dedicated funding.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities The Project will provide legal outreach and advocacy, which will include legal advice and representation, to about 5 Fitchburg households, as well as outreach to and trainings for community providers.
 Location Description City of Fitchburg Planned Activities CLA will also take on cases related to housing that is in need of repair; CLA is able to assert legal claims that result in improvement to housing conditions, making the unit more livable for the tenant, and increases the quality of the City's housing stock.
-Funding will support part of a Staff Attorney and the Senior Supervising Attorney 12 Project Name Project Learn STEAM Transportation Target Area CDBG Target Area, CDBG Strategy Area, Housing Strategy Area, Citywide Goals Supported Public Services Needs Addressed Public Services
+Funding will support part of a Staff Attorney and the Senior Supervising Attorney 12 Project Name Resident Service Coordinator and Activities